PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 This header takes the color of the selected context:<br/>
 - The all shops context is blue and this color can't be changed by the user.<br/>
-- The shop group color can be configured while creating the group<br/>
+- The shop group color can be configured while creating or editing the group<br/>
-- The shop color can be configured while creating the shop.
+- The shop color can be configured while creating or editing the shop.

+If the shop or the group selected doesn't have yet a color configured, the default color is grey.<br/>
+In this case, an information message is displayed on the page to prompt the user to define a color with a link opening the store's or group's page edition.<br/>
+The user can close the information message.
+The message is closed only for the selected context and it will not be redisplayed if the user refresh or return on this page later.

 **Name of the selected context**